Clarissa Explains It All

 Families can talk about...

-Families can talk about this show's messages.
+Families can talk about Clarissa Explains It All 's messages.
 What lesson(s) did Clarissa learn related to this story?
 Could you relate to what she was going through?
 How might you have handled the situation differently?

 Tweens: What is your reaction to Clarissa and Sam's relationship?
 Do you think it's possible for boys and girls to be just friends?
 How does the dynamic between them change as they get older?
 Do you think there's pressure for relationships to become romantic?
 What outside factors affect your impression of dating?